louisPoulain/MachineLearningProject2/README.md

 For each job launched, a folder is created in ./OutputPythonScript_Surrogates and is identified by several informations on the arguments used.
 In this folder, the content of console prints is saved in *out.txt* including the model itself in a pickle archive.
 Also lots of data are saved into pickle archives in order to produce plots afterwards.
+There are already lots of jobs that we launch.
+You can restore the neural network we had using the file DNN2_80_80_4.pickle and the functions in NN_functions.py.

 ## Requirements